BuilderIO/gpt-crawler/README.md

 };
 ```

-See the top of the file for the type definition for what you can configure:
+See [config.ts](src/config.ts) for all available options.
+Here is a sample of the common configu options:

 ```ts
 type Config = {